dtb/dtb.github.com/_posts/2012-05-27-writing-your-first-game-using-html5-canvas.markdown

 ## Getting started

 Now, we want to fill in some of the objects we'll use to structure our game.
 If you'd like more detail, check out the [annotated source](/posts/game/week1/docs/week1.html).

-First is the `Game` object, which manages all the objects in the game, runs the animation loop, and provides the interface to the game from the outside world.
+Much of the skeleton we saw before is reflected in the `Game` object.
+The Game object is the boss that handles coordinating the objects and running the animation loop.

 {% highlight javascript %}
 // _.inherits sets up the prototype chain, so that the first argument